abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 creating and perceiving the beautiful in the body, to become attached to it, worry and fight about it, and become distressed when we lose it.

-We all have *rāga-taṇhā---*sensual desire---as part of our being.
+We all have *rāga-taṇhā*---sensual desire---as part of our being.
 If our parents didn't have rāga-taṇhā, we wouldn't be here.
 When it's present, we want to perceive the beautiful in the body.
 When it's not present, the body doesn't seem so beautiful anymore---it doesn't appeal to us in